philb56/GildedRose-Refactoring-Kata/ruby/README.md

 #### Refactoring

-In order to do this I first set up integration tests on the GildedRose and Item classes which tested that each requirement from the current spec was tested.
+In order to do this I first set up feature tests on the GildedRose and Item classes which tested that each requirement from the current spec was tested.

 Also and prior to refactoring I ran the existing texttest_fixture and saved a copy in /docs - after refactoring I ran it again so output could be compared and there is evidence that the refactor has worked and that my unit tests stand up.

 I refactored Item by breaking it first into a general case ItemGeneralCase which inherits from Item.
-Subsequently I created a new class for each distinct set of rules each of which inherit from my new ItemGeneralCase class.
+Subsequently I used polymorphism, creating a new class for each distinct set of rules each of which inherit from my new ItemGeneralCase class.

+#### Adding the Conjure functionality

+I used TDD to create the new functionality creating unit tests for each of the new classes

+#### Improvements to approach

+Whilst refactoring I created 4 new classes inheriting from Item.
+I used the feature testing that I had built up to prove that the classes were valid.
+I omitted to create unit tests for the new classes - this was a mistake.

 ## How to run rspec Tests